Historically Accurate, Affordable and Functional Replicas of Ancient Roman Swords

 While there is certainly more replicas of Ancient Roman swords on the market than for any other type of ancient sword, most of them have very little, if any resemblance to the originals.

 Obviously, this doesn't bother me personally (after all, my favorite Roman sword replica is Gen2's Roman Wasp Waisted Gladius which is certainly not historically accurate, but is one hell of a durable cutter!).
-But in this article I will only be looking at Replicas of Ancient Roman Swords that fulfil at least two of the following three requirements:
+But in this article I will only be looking at Replicas of Ancient Roman Swords that fulfill at least two of the following three requirements:

 So with this in mind, let's take a quick overview look of what's available from these companies, as well as where the buy them for the very best price on the 'net.